Gloved hand holding syringe of iron, adminstering into an arm.

 What happens on the day?

-Apart from bringing your iron vial/s you have purchased from the pharmacy, there is nothing special that you need to do to get ready for the day of iron infusion (eg. you don’t need to fast).
+Apart from bringing your iron vial/s you have purchased from the pharmacy, we suggest drinking plenty of fluids and being well hydrated on the day.
 The infusion appointment will take approximately 45 minutes.
 Unless you have an unexpected reaction, you will be able to drive home and do your normal activities.
 Before leaving the clinic, ensure that you have:

 Cost

-On the day of my infusion, a total of $202.90 will be charged at completion of infusion.
+On the day of the infusion, up to a total of $212.90 will be charged at completion of infusion.

-$120.00 is the out-of-pocket expense which covers consumables and nursing time.
+$130.00 is the maximum out-of-pocket expense which covers consumables and nursing time.

 If a second infusion is required, this is usually bulk billed.